Published on March 24, 2020

-Named for the coronavirus disease which started in 2019, COVID-19 is continuing to expand across the United States.
-The governor of New York has ordered a Crackdown on congregating in public and is shutting down the majority of New York City, the governor of California has issued a self quarantine order effectively causing everyone to have to stay at home with schools likely shut down through the rest of the year.
-This virus, and quarantine measures to prevent the spread is bringing with it serious financial ramifications.
+Named for the Coronavirus disease which started in 2019, COVID-19 is continuing to expand across the United States.
+The governor of New York has ordered a crackdown on congregating in public and is shutting down the majority of New York City.
+Across the country, the governor of California has issued a self quarantine order effectively causing everyone to have to stay at home, with schools likely shut down through the rest of the year.
+The virus and quarantine measures to prevent the spread of it is producing serious financial ramifications.

-Originally the president made it clear that people who were impacted by the disease would be able to get an extension on their tax deadline, but at the time it was presumed that one would have to substantiate the level of impact in order for that to be true and there wasn’t a lot of clarification.
+Originally, the President made it clear that people who were impacted by the disease would be able to get an extension for their tax deadline, but at the time it was presumed that one would have to substantiate the level of impact in order for that to be true, and there wasn’t a lot of clarification.

 Now, there is.
 What changes lie in wait for taxpayers in the midst of self quarantine and a global pandemic that falls during tax season?

-Treasury Secretary Tim Mnuchin announced that there would be emergency measures, under the Families First Coronavirus Response Act to help those who are affected by COVID-19.
-He stated that the government would help people by providing additional time and allowing individuals to make tax payments without any interest or penalties.
+Treasury Secretary Tim Mnuchin announced that there would be emergency measures under the Families First Coronavirus Response Act to help those who are affected by COVID-19.
+He stated the government would help people by providing additional time and allowing individuals to make tax payments without any interest or penalties.

-In line with the announcements made by President Trump, the IRS officially announced that they would be moving the national income tax filing date from April 15th to July 15th.
-This move is meant to provide taxpayers with financial relief during the pandemic given that many businesses are having to temporarily close their doors and lay off employees to prevent the spread of the virus.the IRS still urges taxpayers and businesses to file as quickly as possible especially if they are owed a refund, as waiting until midway through this extension could cause significant delays in receiving your return.
-Currently the Treasury Department says there is no delay in refunds, and that 9 out of 10 tax returns will receive their refund in an average of 21 days from the day they filed.
+In line with the announcements made by President Trump, the IRS officially announced that it planned to move the national income tax filing date from April 15th to July 15th.
+This move is meant to provide taxpayers with financial relief during the pandemic given that many businesses are having to close their doors and lay off employees to prevent the spread of the virus.
+The IRS still urges taxpayers and businesses to file as quickly as possible, especially if they receive a refund, as waiting until midway through this extension could cause significant delays in receiving tax refunds.
+Currently, the Treasury Department says there is no delay in refunds, and that 9 out of 10 taxpayers should receive their refunds in an average of 21 days from the day they filed a return.

 **NOTE: Individual taxpayers who need additional time to file beyond the July 15th deadline must request the filing extension using form 4868 which can be found on Irs.gov.
 Businesses who need additional time beyond that must file format 7004 on irs.gov.